 Class Member Award Tiers

-How much Class Members receive from the Settlement depends on whether you file a claim and, if you do, what type of claim you file.
+How much Class Members receive from the Settlement depends on whether you filed a claim and, if you did, what type of claim you filed.
 Settlement Class Member claim options are as follows:

 Tier 1 – Every Settlement Class Member is eligible for a Tier 1 Award payment of $2,500.

-Tier 2 – Settlement Class Members can also choose to submit an online or written Tier 2 Claim Form describing their experience with Dr. Heaps, the impact, and/or the emotional distress and/or bodily injury suffered.
+Tier 2 – Settlement Class Members also had the option to submit an online or written Tier 2 Claim Form describing their experience with Dr. Heaps, the impact, and/or the emotional distress and/or bodily injury suffered.

 Each Tier 2 Claim will be reviewed by an impartial three-person panel that includes a court-appointed Special Master, a forensic psychologist/psychiatrist, and an OB/GYN.